 Jade is a trans woman who also happens to be a sultry show girl.

 Seeing as the likes of Marsha P. Johnson & Sylvia Rivera were the ones leading the charge back in the 1969 Stonewall Riots, one would think that being a trans drag queen would bring you at the top of the queer food chain.
 Unfortunately, this is not the case.

 “Being a trans woman, I have experienced discrimination coming from other LGBT people.
-Whenever there is a trans issue, some LGBT people tend to discriminate against us.
+Whenever there is a trans issue, some LGBT people tend to discriminate us.
 As a trans advocate, I keep educating people as much as I can.
-I know [it’s a] learning process.
-[But] in the future, I can see that we’re not just tolerated, but we’re already accepted.”
+I know everyone has a learning process.
+In the future, I can see that we’re not just tolerated, but we’re already accepted.”

-“This pandemic affected me as I am not able to share my talent with everyone.
-But at least we have online shows to slay and feel ourselves.
+“This pandemic affected me by not being able to show my talent to everyone but instead we have online shows to slay and feel ourselves.
 AND LIVE!”